anjukan/anjukan.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>Anjukan Kathirgamanathan is pursuing a PhD at the Energy Institute at University College Dublin and is passionate about
 using machine learning and data-driven techniques to make the world a more sustainable place.
-My research is looking at the use of data-driven predictive control in buildings, thereby harnessing energy flexibility to allow increasing renewable energy penetration in the future smart electricity grid.</p>
+His research is looking at the use of data-driven predictive control in buildings, thereby harnessing energy flexibility to allow increasing renewable energy penetration in the future smart electricity grid.</p>